 Market as a trading place extended in geographic scale with the historical growth of actual markets, linked (and accelerated during C18 and eC19 as a consequence of the Industrial Revolution) with changing means of transport, patterns of financing, industrialization of production, extended supply chains, and expanded areas for distribution.
 Increasingly, market refers to centralized markets in a market town, then more regional and national markets (often for specialized goods and services), then foreign markets and larger trade blocs such as the european market and global markets, regulated in new ways by international trade organizations such as WTO (World Trade Organization).

-From 15c market also denoted particular arenas of commercial activity, or classes of commodity(OED sense 3b), taking over from ‘horse fairs’ and ‘goose fairs’ when used with a qualifier as in corn market, poultry market, then later import/export market.
-Extension of this meaning allows modern education market (foreshadowed in Hazlitt’s market of learning, 1820), healthcare market, and other newly designated markets in which forms of organisation and systems of value are modelled on the basis of exchange value.
-Independently of these politically contentious applications, market gradually encompasses not only retail of prototypically physical goods but internet sales and intangibles (hence stock market and futures market), widening into what Justice Oliver Wendell Holmes, building on Mill and earlier Milton, called a “marketplace of ideas”.
+From C15, market also denoted particular arenas of commercial activity, or classes of commodity taking over from “horse fairs” and “goose fairs” when used with a qualifier, as in corn market, poultry market, then later import/export market.
+Extension of this meaning allows modern education market (foreshadowed in Hazlitt’s market of learning, 1820), healthcare market, and other newly designated markets in which forms of organization and systems of value are modelled on the basis of exchange value.
+Independently of these politically contentious applications, market gradually encompasses not only retail sales of prototypically physical goods but Internet sales and intangibles (hence stock market and futures market), widening into what Justice Oliver Wendell Holmes Jr., building on Mill and earlier Milton, called a “marketplace of ideas.”
 More abstractly again, in cultural theory writers such as Pierre Bourdieu have recently applied a notion of market relations across a far wider range of symbolic fields, linked to different modalities of capital.